cmembrez/Raspberry-Robotics101/projects/style_transfert_camera/README.md

-# Project Style Transfert Camera
+# Style Transfert Camera

+Take a picture of the Raspberry Pi camera and apply style transfer.

 ### Install Pytorch and Torchvision